Are Manufacturers Betraying Collectors with Fake Patches?

 The frustration is palpable across collector forums and social media.
 The allure of “RPA” (rookie patch autograph) cards has been diminished in many cases, with cards that are supposedly one-of-one or limited edition featuring manufactured patches rather than authentic game-worn materials.
 As one disgruntled collector put it, “I shake my head seeing 1/1 RPA cards with manufactured patches.
 A damn shame.”

-It’s not just the patches themselves that have collectors angry — it’s the sheer laziness that seems to be creeping into the market.
+It’s not just the patches themselves that have collectors angry. it’s the sheer laziness that seems to be creeping into the market.
 “The fact these cards got completely ruined by saying they’re not associated with any game or player is so lazy on their part,” one user wrote.
 “You can’t pawn off cheap, pathetic bull**** on collectors.
 It doesn’t work.”
-The comment on reddit speaks to a deeper frustration within the collector community: they feel that the integrity of the hobby is being compromised in the name of profit.
+This Reddit comment speaks volumes.

 While some collectors are calling for greater transparency from companies like Panini, others are simply leaving the market, unwilling to engage in a hobby that no longer feels authentic.
 “Collectors know, and they care,” one collector commented.
 “You can’t get away with this kind of deception.”